You knew this was coming, right?

 Conyers’ misconduct led to formal complaints against him that resulted in financial payment to victims.
 Hill never filed any sort of charge or complaint against Thomas.
 Her allegations against him came years after the fact during a contentious confirmation battle over a spot on the Supreme Court.

-Nor did Thomas make Thomas’ working life hellish.
+Nor did Thomas make Hill’s working life hellish.
 She followed him from one job to another and, as I understand it, the two remained on friendly terms for years, until she brought her allegations.
 Conyers’ victims got out of Dodge as quickly as they could.

 All that really binds Thomas’ case with the others is that partisans and sloppy thinkers lump all of them under the rubric of “sexual harassment.”
 However, it’s almost certain that Hill’s belated allegations of Thomas — all of which he denied — would not state a claim for sexual harassment.